 Using Real Ube vs. Ube Extract

 - Real Ube: Using fresh or frozen ube gives your latte an authentic flavor and thicker consistency.
 It requires preparation, such as steaming and mashing the ube.
-Follow my ube halaya recipe and use that as the mix-in for all natural ube flavor.
+Follow my ube halaya recipe and use that as the mix-in for all-natural ube flavor.

 Ingredients for Ube Latte